AleksanderRDL/P8-Aleks-Fork/Aleks-Sprint/range-objective-redesign.md

 - variable temporal windows that represent plausible analyst questions
 - some background/uniform queries to avoid overfitting only dense hotspots

+Concrete generator improvements to consider:

+- anchor more queries on actual traffic structures instead of only sampled points, for example high-density tiles, route corridors, ports, and chokepoints
+- stratify queries by hit shape: single-ship, few-ship, many-ship, dense-area, sparse-area, entry/exit-heavy, and long-transit cases
+- explicitly control temporal-window families, such as short event windows, watch windows of several hours, and full-shift/daypart windows
+- enforce query diversity using spatial/temporal overlap limits so coverage is not achieved by many near-duplicate boxes
+- keep a reserved background/uniform slice to measure generalization outside dense hotspots
+- report the final generated query count, coverage, hit-count distribution, trajectory-hit distribution, and stop reason for every workload split

 The generator should continue to report coverage and query diagnostics, but coverage alone should not define workload quality.

+## Benchmarking Cadence

+Prefer smaller iterative benchmark runs over large broad queues.
+The default research loop should be:

+1. formulate one concrete hypothesis
+2. run a focused A/B comparison or small sweep
+3. inspect quality, runtime, and diagnostics
+4. update the next hypothesis

+Large queues are useful only when the factor under test is already clear or when the computer would otherwise be idle for a long period.
+Avoid mixing too many unrelated factors in one queue because it increases waiting time and makes causal interpretation weaker.

 ## Next Step